 There is a trend for increased spending on collaborative areas.
-You don’t have to look too far back – perhaps to 2000 – for a time when investment was heavily focused on workstations and client facing areas.
-Private offices in particular could see an FM spend in excess of £5,000 per workstation with panelled desking and bespoke storage solutions.
+You don’t have to look too far back – perhaps to 2000 – for a time when the investment was heavily focused on workstations and client-facing areas.
+Private offices, in particular, could see an FM spend in excess of £5,000 per workstation with panelled desking and bespoke storage solutions.

 This has shifted to collaborative, breakout spaces in the modern office, with clients often increasing the footprint of the traditional office kitchen to incorporate informal tables and chairs and other facilities.